Living in Prague ?

 The city’s fastest and most popular means of transportation is the Prague metro.
-Its three lines — green, yellow, and red — serve a total of 57 stations.
-Trains run in intervals of two or three minutes during peak hours and four to ten minutes in the off hours.
+There are three lines — green, yellow, and red — which link a total of 61 stations.
+Prague’s metro links are continually expanding, with the construction of a fourth line planned for 2019.
+Trains run in two- or three-minute intervals during peak hours and every four to ten minutes off peak.
 Keep in mind that the metro runs from five in the morning to midnight every day.

 A familiar sight in Prague is the red-and-white tramvaj rumbling through the city’s narrow lanes.
 Prague has more than 900 of these tram cars, covering every district of the city.
 Other means of public transportation in Prague include buses and the funicular to Petřín Hill, a popular recreation spot.

-There is a common ticketing system for all means of public transportation around the city, including the Petřín Hill funicular.
-The fares vary depending on the length of the ticket’s validity, the age of the passenger, and whether the ticket was bought from the driver or the ticket dispenser.
-A basic single ticket valid for 90 minutes is 32 CZK for adults.
-A monthly pass cost 550 CZK for adults.
+Tickets are valid for all means of public transport in Prague, including the Petřín Hill furnicular.
+The fares vary depending on the length of the ticket’s validity, the age of the passenger, and whether the ticket was bought from the driver or a ticket dispenser.
+A basic single ticket valid for 90 minutes is 32 CZK for adults and a monthly pass costs 550 CZK.

 Taxis with (Not So) Special Rates for Foreigners

-Prague’s taxi drivers do not have the best of reputations.
-There are regular complaints, coming especially from tourists and other foreigners, of having been charged way more than the usual rate.
-Recently, the situation has been improving, partly due to the city’s efforts to enforce stricter rules for drivers.
+Prague’s taxi drivers do not have the best reputation.
+There are regular complaints, especially from tourists and other foreigners, of having been charged more than the usual rate.
+Recently, however, the situation has been improving, due to the city’s efforts to enforce stricter rules.

-Nevertheless, it is always better to order a taxi over the phone rather than simply hailing one on the street.
-The dispatching offices will give you the estimated fare in advance.
-The good news is that regular taxi fares are still way below what you would be paying in other capital cities.
-On top of this, thanks to the city’s extensive and inexpensive public transportation system, you shouldn't find yourself in need of a taxi too often anyway.
+Nevertheless, it is always better to order a taxi over the phone rather than simply hailing one on the street; dispatching offices will give you the estimated fare in advance.
+The good news is that regular taxi fares are still way below what you would be paying in other capital cities, and the city’s extensive public transportation system means that you shouldn't find yourself in need of a taxi too often.

-Driving your own car in Prague is, of course, also an option for expats.
-Non-EU nationals with a long-term visa or permanent resident status need to check whether they have to exchange their foreign driver’s license for a Czech one upon arrival.
+Driving is also an option for expats.
+Non-EU nationals with a long-term visa or permanent resident status need to check whether they must exchange their foreign driver’s license for a Czech one.
 Should you need it, you can apply for a Czech driver’s license at Prague’s City Hall.
-The standard fee is 50 CZK, but an expedited process will cost you around 500 CZK.
+The standard fee is 50 CZK, but an expedited process will cost around 500 CZK.